 Active TB can be within the lungs (pulmonary) or outside the lungs (extrapulmonary).
-Common symptoms of active TB disease include fever, cough, and weight loss.
+Common symptoms of active TB disease are fever, cough, and weight loss.
 Diagnosis may involve chest imaging and sputum and/or tissue collection for smear, nucleic acid amplification (NAAT), and/or culture testing.
 Drug susceptibility testing is often performed to determine the best course of treatment.

-Latent TB infection (LTBI) is the presence of M. tuberculosis in the body without signs or symptoms, radio- graphic, or bacteriologic evidence of TB disease.
+Latent TB infection (LTBI) is the presence of M. tuberculosis in the body without signs or symptoms, radiographic, or bacteriologic evidence of TB disease.
 While not everyone with LTBI will develop active TB disease, about 5-10% of infected people will develop TB disease if not treated.
 HIV infection, injection drug use, low body weight, and other medical conditions are risk factors associated with progression from LTBI to TB disease.

-FIGURE 18 Number of Diagnosed Cases of Active Tuberculosis, Rhode Island, 2010-2019
+FIGURE 18 Number of Diagnosed Cases of Active Tuberculosis, Rhode Island, 2011-2020

-Over the last 10 years, the number of reported cases of active tuberculosis has remained relatively low, ranging from 12 to 30 cases.
-Over the last five years, the rate of active TB in Rhode Island has remained under 3 cases per 100,000 population.
+Over the last ten years, the number of reported cases of active tuberculosis has remained relatively low, ranging from 7 to 30 cases.
+Over the last five years, the rate of active TB in Rhode Island has remained under 2 cases per 100,000 population.

-Demographic Characteristics of Active Tuberculosis Cases (n=14), 2019
+Demographic Characteristics of Active Tuberculosis Cases (n=7), 2020